 - Integrates with Alexa and Google Assistant for voice control

-If you’re in the market for a home security camera on a budget, we’ve put together a comprehensive guide that provides you with everything you need to know about the Wyze Camera V2, the Wyze Camera V3, the Wyze Cam Pan, and other Wyze cameras from a pricing perspective.
+If you’re in the market for a home security camera on a budget, we’ve put together a comprehensive guide that provides you with everything you need to know about the Wyze Cam Black, the Wyze Camera V3, the Wyze Cam Pan, and other Wyze cameras from a pricing perspective.
 Let’s get started with all of the Wyze home security camera pricing!

 Wyze is a reliable brand with super affordable security cameras.
 It delivers a good variety of options, from indoor and outdoor cameras to video doorbells.
 It’s not the best in terms of smart features though, and aesthetically, the cameras don’t offer much.
 We recommend checking out the brands below if you’re looking for smart security cameras that are more feature-rich with modern designs.

 Our favorite part of Wyze is the affordability of the cameras.
 Hands down, that’s what initially made these cameras stand out for us, but after taking a deeper look, we found so much more to love.

 - Affordable Pricing: Starting at just $33, the Wyze Cam Black is the least expensive camera option, while the Wyze Cam Pan costs $36.
 We live in Brooklyn, where the cost of living is higher than most of the country,1 so a budget-friendly camera option ranked high on our list of pros.
 Check out our Wyze camera review to see how the cameras performed when we tested them out.

 - High-Quality Video: We quickly noticed how crisp our video was when we could clearly spot the etched glass details on the vase that sat on our coffee table.
 The clarity was thanks to the cameras’ 1080p HD video, which is the industry standard and the same video quality that comes with most of our picks for the best security cameras.